wyne-ybanez/mental-health-KGK/README.md

 ### Opening the website:

 - The website should be consistent and objective.
-It should avoid straying away from promoting the candidate, this may create confusion.
+It should avoid straying away from promoting the organizations goals, this may create confusion.

 [Screenshot](assets/readMe/hero-sc.png)

-### About Me:
+### About Us:

-- To display an overview of the candidate, his current skills, a profile image, a summary text and progression bars of his technical ability
+- To display an overview of the organization, their goals, a profile/brand image, and a summary text.

 - Unlike the wireframe, the placements of the content has switched

-- This section of the page will have a call to action buttons, mainly to 'projects' and 'contact me' section.
+- This section of the page will have a call to action buttons.

 [Screenshot](assets/readMe/aboutme-sc.png)

 ### Work History Timeline:

-- To display the candidate's past work experience.
+- To display the organizations past work.

 - Follows the 'Timeline' wireframe accordingly